Adnuntius/documentation/adnuntius-advertising/admin-ui/advertising/line-items.md

 Please note that, depending on your privileges, some of the elements explained on this page may not be visible to you.
 {% endhint %}

-**Start and end dates:** When creating a line item you can specify when you want your campaign to go live.
+**Start and end dates**: When creating a line item you can specify when you want your campaign to go live.
 You can also specify an end date, or you can leave this field blank (in which case the campaign will run until you choose to stop it).
 Please note that if you leave the end date open, [smoothing](smoothing.md) will not work.

 ![An example line item](../../../.gitbook/assets/201811-advertising-line-item.png)

-The **Order **allows you to choose which [order ](orders.md)should be the parent of this line item.
+The **Order** allows you to choose which [order ](orders.md)should be the parent of this line item.

 If your user is the role of a Marketplace Advertiser, then you will be asked to choose a **product**.
 Please note that this step does not apply to administrators or other user roles.
 A [marketplace product](../admin/marketplace-products.md) allows the network owner to package certain layouts, price conditions and targeting criteria into a product, and make it available to one or more Marketplace Advertisers.